SAP-samples/cloud-btp-cli-api-codejam/exercises/07-core-services-api-call/README.md

   --header "Authorization: Bearer $(jq -r .access_token tokendata.json)"
 ```

-> In the `curl` invocation in the previous exercise, we saw (using the `--verbose` option) something like this in the output: `> Authorization: Basic c2ItdXQtZTQ4ZDQ5N2UtMWI4MS00...==`.
+> In the `curl` invocation in the previous exercise, we saw (using the `--verbose` option) something like this in the output: `> Authorization: Basic c2ItdXQtZTQ4ZDQ5N2UtMWI4MS00...`.
 >
 > This is a Basic Authentication HTTP header that was created automatically by `curl` as a result of the `--user` option, and the content following the authorization scheme name ("Basic") is a combination of the username and password (joined with a colon) and then encoded with base64.
 >
 > In this `curl` invocation we're making now, we cannot use Basic Authentication because our request would be rejected as the server does not accept that sort of authorization.
+(Remember, this is the Resource Server that we're talking to now, not the Authorization Server - see the link to [Understand OAuth 2.0 grant types](https://github.com/SAP-archive/cloud-apis-virtual-event/tree/main/exercises/02#3-understand-oauth-20-grant-types) in the [Further reading](#further-reading) section below to get this straight in your head).
 Instead, we need to use a Bearer token authorization scheme, which consists of the scheme name "Bearer" followed by ... you guessed it, our access token.
 >
 > In case you're wondering, the `$(...)` construction used in this header (as well as in the `--url` option) is command substitution in Bash, i.e. whatever is within the brackets is executed and then the output of that is substituted.
 So in this case we get the access token value.
 >